Lebanon, Oregon: History

 Lebanon's most celebrated crop has been strawberries.
 By 1907, Lebanon was one of the leading strawberry-growing areas in the Willamette Valley.
 Lebanon's Strawberry Festival – featuring, since 1931, "the World's Largest Strawberry Shortcake" – has been an annual event since 1909.
 As of 2020, however, only one local strawberry field remains.

 The local wood-products industry began to grow around 1900, which the supply of timber in the upper Midwest declined.
 The industry began to boom when the Oregon and Electric Railroad was completed, in 1932.
 New sawmills were built along the line in town as well as in the mountains.
 From 1937 to 1942, twenty new mills opened in the city; they made a great variety of wood products.
 The paper mill, which had originally made paper from wheat straw, doubled in size in 1936 to process logs that were floated down the South Santiam River.
 The local population swelled, and the Great Depression had little effect on the city.

 In 1940, a still greater boom began.
 That year, Evans Products built what was purported to be the biggest plywood mill in the world.
 "Evansville" became a station on the Oregon and Electric line.
 World War II increased the demand for plywood, and women took men's places in the mill.
 From 1940 to 1950, Lebanon's population grew by 115 percent.

 In 1952, the plywood plant, now called Cascade Plywood, began producing Lebanite, a hard composite board.
 Lebanon residents began calling themselves Lebanites.
 Cascade Plywood came to dominate Lebanon's economy.

 Lebanon's economy began a slow decline in the 1970s.
 As overharvesting in the nearby forests made timber extraction more expensive, the mills began closing.
 Lebanon's paper mill closed in 1980, the plywood mill in 1984, and the Lebanite hardwood plant in 2004.
 Weyerhaeuser shut down the last of the big mills in 2006 and 2007.
 Unemployment rocketed, and Main Street storefronts were left empty.

 In the twenty-first century, the city's economy has improved.
-The openings of the College of Osteopathic Medicine of the Pacific Northwest, in 2011, the Edward C. Allworth Veterans’ Home, in 2017, and Linn-Benton Community College's HealthCare Occupations Center, in 2017, have sparked growth.
+The openings of the College of Osteopathic Medicine of the Pacific Northwest, in 2011, the Edward C. Allworth Veterans' Home, in 2017, and Linn-Benton Community College's HealthCare Occupations Center, in 2017, have sparked growth.
 Weyerhaeuser opened the state-of-the-art Santiam Lumber sawmill in 2008, only one year after closing down the old Bauman sawmill.
 Main Street storefronts and old houses are being renovated, and brewpubs, bakeries, and other new businesses are thriving.

 Arts and culture

-Annual cultural events

-Lebanon is the home of the World's Largest Strawberry Shortcake, a part of the annual Strawberry Festival that began in 1909.
-The Strawberry Festival includes a Junior Parade, a Grand Parade (featuring the Strawberry Royalty Court), and a carnival.
-It is held the first weekend of June.